23 Indigenous politics

 First Nations political activity was very much constrained by government, but this does not mean that it was non-existent.
 On missions and reserves, resistance took many forms, such as women’s ongoing efforts to preserve culture and kinship ties against the wishes of the authorities.[11]
 Early political organisations, such as the Australian Aboriginal Progressive Association, founded by Fred Maynard and Tom Lacey, and later the Australian Aborigines’ League under the leadership of William Cooper, Doug Nicholls and Margaret Tucker, called for land and citizenship rights in the 1920s and 1930s.
 A significant protest was organised in Sydney on 26 January 1938, known as the ‘Day of Mourning’, disrupting celebrations of the 150th anniversary of British settlement in Australia and prompting Prime Minister Joseph Lyons to meet with a delegation of men and women to discuss their concerns.
 These organisations received support from non-Indigenous activists, including Christian groups, trade unionists and members of the Communist Party of Australia.

 By the 1960s, activism around Indigenous issues had become much more visible, and First Nations voices were increasingly being reported by the media.
 The government’s policies of segregation and ‘protection’ were abandoned in favour of ‘assimilation’.
 Governments began to extend essential services and entitlements to Aboriginal people, including access to education and health care and eligibility for welfare payments.[12]
 In return, First Peoples were expected to abandon their culture and ‘learn’ to live their lives as white Australians did.
-These assimilationist policies allowed greater freedom of movement and access to education and employment for First Peoples, but their lack of equal treatment as Australian citizens became increasingly obvious to the wider public.
-The Australian government faced international criticism over the poverty and exclusion of First Peoples.[13]
+These assimilationist policies allowed greater freedom of movement and access to education and employment, but their unequal treatment as Australian citizens became increasingly obvious to the wider public.
+The Australian government faced international criticism over the poverty and exclusion impacting Indigenous communities.[13]
 Meanwhile, the civil rights movement – a coalition of activists including feminists, Christians and trade unionists – focused on the campaign to give Aboriginal people ‘citizenship’ by amending the Constitution.[14]
 In reality, the 1967 referendum was more limited in its impact: it removed the provision in the Constitution that excluded Aboriginal people from being counted in the Census and gave the Commonwealth the power to legislate on issues affecting Aboriginal people, a measure that activists hoped would override the obvious neglect of First Peoples’ welfare by state and territory governments.[15]

-The apparent achievement of formal political equality for First Peoples as a result of the civil rights movement in the 1960s satisfied many white activists, but it was soon clear that little would change the substantive inequality experienced by First Peoples, particularly economic inequality and poverty.[16]
+The apparent achievement of formal political equality for First Peoples as a result of the civil rights movement in the 1960s satisfied many white activists, but it was soon clear that little would change in the substantive inequality experienced by Aboriginal people and Torres Strait Islanders, particularly economic inequality and poverty.[16]
 Land rights were the subject of much of the political activism during this period, both in terms of the rights of First Nations to make decisions about what happens on their traditional lands and in terms of the potential for land ownership rights to be the basis of economic development – a path out of poverty.
-The spiritual significance of Country and its importance as the basis of law and social and cultural wellbeing was also emphasised by First Peoples.
+First Peoples also emphasised the spiritual significance of Country and its importance as the basis of law and social and cultural wellbeing.
 A number of key flashpoints attracted attention in metropolitan areas, such as the Yolŋu protests over bauxite mining at Yirrkala and the Gurindji walk-off at Wave Hill, where aggrieved station hands demanded the restoration of their land.[17]

 Land rights were also a significant part of the demands made by protesters at the Aboriginal Tent Embassy, established in January 1972 on the lawns in front of Parliament House in Canberra.
 For the Commonwealth, the struggle for land rights was ultimately an issue that could not be ignored, and the Labor Party, under the leadership of Gough Whitlam, worked on developing a policy to legislate for land rights in the NT.
 This legislation was ultimately passed by Malcolm Fraser’s Liberal government in 1976.
 Many vested interests, such as mining companies and pastoralists, fiercely opposed the land rights legislation.
 They were supported by the NT government in resisting claims.
 First Nations activists were obliged to contest claims and defend hard-won rights for many years.
 As Arrente activist and former Director of the Central Land Council Bruce (‘Tracker’) Tilmouth observed, ‘land rights took a lot of getting, by a lot of people’.[18]

 In several cases, the Commonwealth government has been obliged to respond to First Nations advocacy by establishing wide-reaching inquiries.
 These have substantially changed the debate around Indigenous affairs over time.
 Notable inquiries include the Royal Commission into Aboriginal Deaths in Custody (1991) and the inquiry into the Stolen Generations (1997).
-Both allowed First Peoples to be heard and reported.
+Both allowed Indigenous voices to be heard and reported.
 Both challenged accepted narratives of Australia, pointing to the racism embedded in institutions, policy decisions and society.
-More recently, the Royal Commission into the Detention and Protection of Children in the Northern Territory (2017) has shown that institutionalised racism has not diminished in many parts of the Australian political system.[19]
+More recently, the Royal Commission into the Detention and Protection of Children in the Northern Territory (2017) has shown that institutionalised racism has not diminished in many parts of the Australian political system,[19] and the Yoorrook Justice Commission’s (2021-25) truth-telling process discussed below examined the historical and ongoing injustices experienced by First Peoples in Victoria.

 Indigenous organisations and leadership

 The 1960s and 1970s saw First Peoples push for self-determination, in recognition of their unique status as Indigenous peoples and in pursuit of their own solutions to disadvantage and dispossession.
 With cautious support from the Whitlam Labor government, First Nations people put self-determination into practice by establishing Indigenous organisations such as land councils, community-controlled health services, charities and social enterprises.
 First Peoples needed legal entities to hold the title for land rights and to negotiate with mining interests.
-Organisations like the Aboriginal Legal Service and Aboriginal Medical Service were started by First Peoples to meet their communities’ legal and medical needs.
+Organisations like the Aboriginal Legal Service and Aboriginal Medical Service were started by Aboriginal people to meet their communities’ legal and medical needs.
 These organisations seek to maintain independence from the government of the day, but many rely on government funding to operate.
-Indigenous organisations are now widespread, delivering services to local communities, employing substantial numbers of First Peoples and acting as representative bodies.
+Indigenous organisations are now widespread, delivering services to local communities, employing substantial numbers of Aboriginal and Torres Strait Islander people, and acting as representative bodies.

 Leadership is a contentious issue in Indigenous politics.[21]
 It cannot be assumed that a democratically elected leader holds legitimate authority in an Indigenous context.
-This is one reason why ATSIC was subject to criticism by First Peoples: the commissioners were elected in a democratic process but were not seen as legitimate representatives of the regions and peoples they served.[22]
-When governance is structured to meet the needs of the settler-colonial state, it is easily critiqued as denying First Nations sovereignty, and the cultural authority held by Elders and Traditional Owners over their Country.
-Media and government departments need to be mindful of singling out Indigenous individuals because of their success or qualifications within the Australian system, as they may lack cultural authority within the community.
+This is one reason why ATSIC was subject to criticism in Indigenous communities: the commissioners were elected in a democratic process but were not seen as legitimate representatives of the regions and peoples they served.[22]
+When governance is structured to meet the needs of the settler-colonial state, it is easily critiqued as denying First Nations sovereignty, and the cultural authority held by Elders and Traditional Owners.
+Media and government departments need to be mindful of singling out Indigenous individuals because of their success or qualifications within the Australian system, as this doesn’t translate to authority to speak for their people.
 This is important because governments have a reputation of woefully inadequate consultation with First Nations.
 Finding the right people to talk to – those who have the authority and knowledge relevant to the issue – can be a difficult task.
 This is the heart of the problem of treating First Nations as a broad Aboriginal or Indigenous population, rather than as a diverse collection of communities with identities independent of each other and of the broader Australian population.

 Barriers to engagement and participation

 Like other minorities, First Peoples face considerable structural barriers to full participation in the Australian political system.
-It is important to recognise that, in the case of the First Nations, these structures have been firmly entrenched since the earliest days of European colonisation.
-Settler law and institutions took no account of the existence of First Peoples, deliberately ignored their ownership of the land and denied their sovereignty.
+It is important to recognise that, for Aboriginal and Torres Strait Islander people, these structures have been firmly entrenched since the earliest days of European colonisation.
+Settler law and institutions took no account of the existence of First Nations, deliberately ignored their ownership of the land and denied their sovereignty.
 In this section, we will briefly consider some of the factors that continue to prevent Aboriginal and Torres Strait Islander peoples from enjoying political equality.
 These include obstacles to political representation, institutional impediments to accountability and the role of the media.

 The Australian Constitution explicitly excluded Aboriginal people from the newly formed political community, and First Peoples were not included in the constitutional conventions leading to Federation.
 Aboriginal people were not given the right to vote in federal elections until 1962; even after that date, voting was not compulsory for Aboriginal people.
 The franchise for Aboriginal citizens had been inconsistently applied and even occasionally withdrawn by state governments throughout the first half of the 20th century.
 Under pressure from the Commonwealth, all state jurisdictions legislated the right to vote and to stand for election for First Peoples during the 1960s, with Queensland the last to conform in 1965.[23]
 In some jurisdictions, little effort was made to encourage enrolment until compulsory voting was finally extended to Indigenous people in 1984.[24]

 The lack of parliamentary representation for First Nations has received critical attention in recent years, and political parties have much work to do in ensuring that First Peoples are preselected as candidates.
-The 2016 federal election was notable because a record number of 17 Indigenous candidates stood for election across the nation, of which 11 were preselected by either Labor or the Coalition.[27]
-The 2019 federal election saw 22 First Nations candidates campaigning, though only eight of these were running for major parties, and few in winnable seats.[28]
-Following the 2016 election, albeit briefly, the number of Indigenous members of parliament rose to a peak of five, including Ken Wyatt (Liberal, Hasluck) and Linda Burney (Labor, Barton) in the House of Representatives, and Patrick Dodson (Labor, WA), Malarndirri McCarthy (Labor, NT) and Jacqui Lambie (Jacqui Lambie Network, Tasmania) in the Senate.
+The 2016 federal election was notable because a record number of 17 Indigenous candidates stood for election across the nation, of which 11 were preselected by either Labor or the Coalition.[26]
+Following this election, the number of Indigenous members of parliament noticeably rose to five, including Ken Wyatt (Liberal, Hasluck) and Linda Burney (Labor, Barton) in the House of Representatives, and Patrick Dodson (Labor, WA), Malarndirri McCarthy (Labor, NT) and Jacqui Lambie (Jacqui Lambie Network, Tasmania) in the Senate.
+In subsequent elections, the number of First Nations parliamentarians has continued to grow, though many candidates run unsuccessfully for minor parties and few preselected for major parties are in winnable seats.[27]
+The 2025 federal election saw 19 First Nations candidates campaigning, of which seven were running for major parties, and six for the recently-formed Indigenous-Aboriginal Party of Australia.[28]
+There are seven First Nations Senators and three First Nations MPs in the current parliament.
+Of these ten, six represent Labor, two represent the Coalition, and two are independent.

 Once elected, the challenges of working effectively in a white institution can be enormous.
-The adversarial debating system, the majoritarian electoral system, which allows little room for consensus building, and the dominance of the two major parties, which frames issues as binary decisions, all work against the First Peoples’ traditional forms of decision making.
-Maddison observes the ‘representational dilemmas’ experienced by First Nations members of parliament, as elected representatives are constrained by party discipline and are not free to speak against the party line, even on issues that may negatively affect First Peoples.[29]
+The adversarial debating system, the majoritarian electoral system, which allows little room for consensus building, and the dominance of the two major parties, which frames issues as binary decisions, all work against Indigenous forms of decision making.
+Maddison observes the ‘representational dilemmas’ experienced by First Nations members of parliament, as elected representatives are constrained by party discipline and are not free to speak against the party line, even on issues that may negatively affect their people.[29]
 Nor can they easily represent the diverse interests of all First Peoples, including those outside their own electorates.
 The need to manage expectations in the electorate is often challenging.

 The wonderful thing is that we [the Labor Party] have a First Nations caucus, and we have a very good relationship amongst the Indigenous MPs, no matter what part of Parliament we’re on.
 We have a good relationship collectively, and we meet informally.
 That’s the mechanics, and the framework we’re working in.[30]

-Parliamentary representation is not enough on its own to ensure that governments are held to account for decisions affecting First Peoples.
+Parliamentary representation is not enough on its own to ensure that governments are held to account for decisions affecting Indigenous peoples.
 Indeed, detrimental policies are frequently made by governments driven by ideological agendas or bureaucratic misunderstanding of the issues.
 The Commonwealth government’s winding back of native title law and the abolition of ATSIC under Prime Minister John Howard are notable examples, as are the Labor government’s decisions under Prime Ministers Julia Gillard and Kevin Rudd to dismantle the successful Community Development Employment Program and refuse to consider compensation for members of the Stolen Generations following the apology in 2008.
-In each case, government policy reflected dominant settler ideological views about the inappropriateness of ‘separate’ or ‘different’ treatment of First Peoples compared to the non-Indigenous population, and dismissed calls for redress or recognition of the special status of First Nations as sovereign peoples with specific rights.
-A more recent example is the Community Development Program introduced by the Abbott Coalition government, a punitive form of ‘Work for the Dole’ targeting people living in remote parts of Australia, with poorly designed ‘work-related activities’ alongside severe penalties for failing to attend the activities five days a week, all year round.
+In each case, government policy reflected dominant settler ideological views about the inappropriateness of ‘separate’ or ‘different’ treatment of Aboriginal and Torres Strait Islander people compared to the non-Indigenous population, and dismissed calls for redress or recognition of the special status of First Nations as sovereign peoples with specific rights.
+A more recent example is the Community Development Program introduced by the Abbott Coalition government, a punitive form of ‘Work for the Dole’ targeting people living in remote parts of Australia, with poorly designed ‘work-related activities’ alongside severe penalties for failing to attend the activities five days a week, all year round.[31]

 In the most striking example, the Howard government’s decision to impose an intervention on remote communities in the NT was rushed through parliament in 2007, with no opportunity to consider the perspectives of First Nations and those affected, in a crisis-driven response to the problem of child sexual abuse in some remote Indigenous communities.
 The extreme and widely criticised response included compulsory welfare quarantining, enforced health checks and school attendance for children, alcohol bans, increased police presence, changes to housing tenure, abolition of the permit system controlling access to Aboriginal-owned land and compulsory acquisition of leases over townships on Aboriginal land.
 The initial rollout of the Intervention included army and police officers and the installation of a ‘Government Business Manager’ in each community.

-Sullivan explains that this lack of accountability is because the intended audience is not the First Peoples, but rather:
+Sullivan explains that this lack of accountability is because the intended audience is not Aboriginal communities, but rather:

 The wishes of white Australia, the context in which those wishes are formed largely through mass media images and reporting, and the ability of government to convince white Australia of adequate funding, appropriate programs and commensurate performance are significantly more influential than the voices of Aboriginal citizens.
 One of the greatest inhibitors of Aboriginal development is that Aboriginal policy is formulated for the non-Aboriginal public.[36]

-Yolŋu Elder and leader Galarrwuy Yunupingu has observed the same phenomenon over decades of pursuing legislative and policy reform for his people, engaging with both Labor and Liberal governments.
-He points to the deeper settler logic that prevents genuine responses to First Nations demands for change:
+Yolŋu Elder and leader Dr Yunupingu observed the same phenomenon over decades of pursuing legislative and policy reform for his people, engaging with both Labor and Liberal governments.
+He pointed to the deeper settler logic that prevents genuine responses to First Nations demands for change:

 All the prime ministers I have known have been friendly to me, but I mark them all hard.
 None of them has done what I asked, or delivered what they promised … For a prime minister is beholden to his party and to the parliament, which in turn is held by the Australian people.
 And the Australian people seem to disapprove of my simple truths, or the idea of proper reconciliation.
 The Australian people do not wish to recognise me for who I am – with all that this brings – and it is the Australian people whom the politicians fear.
 The Australian people know that their success is built on the taking of the land, in making the country their own, which they did at the expense of so many languages and ceremonies and songlines – and people – now destroyed.[37]

 First Peoples are increasingly using special interest media and social media to expand the range of voices in public debate.
 Indigenous newspapers, such as the National Indigenous Times and the Koori Mail, community radio stations and the government-funded National Indigenous TV (NITV) are presenting First Nations perspectives and voices and covering stories not receiving attention elsewhere.
-The @IndigenousX rotating Twitter account and blog also makes a significant contribution to social and political debates, creating awareness of Indigenous knowledge and perspectives and providing an independent communication channel for a diverse range of views.
-First Nations journalists are also increasingly taking up positions in mainstream newsrooms and studios, articulating viewpoints that rarely receive public attention.[42]
+The popularisation of short-form video content by TikTok and Meta has created a platform for young Indigenous people to share their culture, perspectives on political issues and stories from Indigenous communities.[45]
+First Nations journalists are also increasingly taking up positions in mainstream newsrooms and studios, articulating viewpoints that rarely receive public attention.[46]

 One movement or many?